mpogue2/ladybug-mixer/README.md

 - GERBER = PC board layout
 - BOM = Bill of Materials (specifies which parts to place onto the board)
 - PickAndPlace = specifies where to place parts onto the board
+- .lbrn2 = Lightburn 2 files for the laser-cut top/bottom/back/front
+- .f3d = Fusion file for the side panels
+- .stl = 3D model for the 3D-printed side panels

 # Licenses applying to all contents of this repository
 - Hardware = CERN OHL-S (https://ohwr.org/cern_ohl_s_v2.txt)